University campus in Illinois

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Best Bachelor's Computer Science Degree Programs in Illinois
+Best Bachelor's Computer Science programs

-Key Distinction: Offers both BA and BS degree options.
+Why it stands out.
+Offers both BA and BS degree options.
 Combined BA/MS and BS/MS degree programs available

-Hakia Insight: Chicago's BA/MS and BS/MS accelerated options compress what typically takes 6 years into 4, a structural advantage that matters: students can exit with a master's credential while peers are still finishing their bachelor's, collapsing the time-to-career-advancement timeline.
+Hakia insight.
+Chicago's BA/MS and BS/MS accelerated options compress what typically takes 6 years into 4, a structural advantage that matters: students can exit with a master's credential while peers are still finishing their bachelor's, collapsing the time-to-career-advancement timeline.

 The University of Chicago's undergraduate Computer Science program offers exceptional flexibility with both BA and BS degree options, as well as accelerated combined BA/MS and BS/MS degrees.
 What sets this program apart is its dual-track approach: BA students are prepared for either graduate study or industry careers, while BS students build strength in an additional field through approved coursework in related areas.
 The program recognizes students' diverse backgrounds by offering placement exams, typically during summer, allowing those with prior experience to advance beyond introductory courses.
 Starting Spring 2025, the department introduces a innovative Discrete Math Placement Exam to help students identify their most appropriate first theory course.
 The program serves as an excellent foundation extending beyond traditional computer science careers into mathematics, natural sciences, social sciences, public administration, and the arts.
 Students benefit from dedicated support through specialized counselors including Director of Undergraduate Studies Ravi Chugh, and departmental counselors Jessica Garza for minors and Adam Shaw for majors.
 The program also offers a minor option and provides clear pathways through detailed course requirements outlined in the College Catalog.
 This comprehensive structure prepares graduates for diverse career paths while maintaining academic rigor and flexibility to accommodate various student interests and backgrounds.

-Programs Offered
+Programs offered

-Notable Faculty
+Notable faculty

 • Ravi Chugh - Director of Undergraduate Studies